Tablescapes bring Christmas cheer to church fundraiser

 The tablescapes reflect Christmas-related themes, designed by each hostess, who also provides the table decorations.

-Schmidt said all of the UMW Guild’s 70 members are involved in preparation for the event which annually hosts 176 guests in the church Fellowship Hall.
+Schmidt said more than 70 church guild members are involved in preparation for the event which annually hosts 176 guests in the church fellowship hall.

 “It takes everyone, but it’s fun for us and everyone always enjoys sampling a variety of Christmas foods,” Schmidt said.
 “It’s a beautiful, relaxing evening with Christmas music in the background.
 It sets the tone for Christmas season.”